Sientra Silicone Breast Implants:

 - Supplements: S001, S002, S003, S004, *S006, S007, S008

-Sientra breast implants were voluntarily pulled from the U.S. market in October 2015 by the company, read more here.
+Sientra breast implants were voluntarily pulled from the U.S. market in October 2015 by the company.
 They were put back on the market on March 1, 2016.
+In 2018, Sientra announced a site-change to a US manufacturing facility to its contract manufacturer, Vesta.

 2019 Update – FDA Issues Warning Letter to Sientra: